Sitcom Mission is aimed squarely at what it does best - script development.

-Since The Sitcom Mission started, around 3,500 scripts have been entered into The Sitcom Mission.
+Since we started, around 6,000 scripts have been entered into Sitcom Mission.

 The 2020 contest runs from 1st January to 3rd May.
 Find out more

 Sitcom Mission was formed in 2010 by Declan Hill and Simon Wright.
 They produced Sitcom Mission together for 9 years, until in 2019 Declan decided to say a fond farewell to the competition to focus on his own projects.
 Sitcom Mission is now run by Simon Wright and Lawrence Russell.